ben-ghirardani/Snap-/src/notes.md

 Using media queries for the above now

-Edit Check-For-Win console.log to display in Message Center.

 Add win counter

 Finish NoMatchMessage

-Media Queries
-Mobile first

-Cards-Played: opacity is 0.0 until someone plays a card, then state is changed and className of CardsPlayed is taken from state.
-Place the check-for-win-button over cards played to simulate slamming your hand down onto the deck to say Snap!
+Edit Check-For-Win console.log to display in Message Center.

+*** (needs a fair bit of refactoring for turns)
+Create a player-message-center and opponent-message-center.
+Each one just above/below the deck.
+Each has it's own state, which will either say it's their turn or be blank.
+As turns alternate, setState of one as "Your turn" and the other as blank.